-- Establish and embed a culture of greenhouse gas emission reductions in Licensee operations. - Measure, report, align, and track the Licensee's performance against relevant environmental targets set by the UK Government and/or the oil and gas industry. - Have due regard to the UK Government's commitment to mandatory climate disclosures by 2025, and ensure that the Licensee is ready (where applicable and in scope) to align to a common standard of climate reporting in line with the Taskforce on Climate-related Financial Disclosures ("TCFD"). - Secure that the Licensee applies the set of recommendations outlined by the OGA ESG Taskforce [Recommendations] to improve transparency and the disclosure of ESG activity.
+- Establish and embed a culture of greenhouse gas emission reductions in Licensee operations. - Measure, report, align, and track the Licensee's performance against relevant environmental targets set by the UK Government and/or the oil and gas industry. - Have due regard to the UK Government's Net Zero Strategy and (where applicable and in scope) to any related mandatory reporting requirements. - Secure that the Licensee considers any recommendations as outlined by the OGA ESG Taskforce [Recommendations] to influence and promote best practice and ESG reporting.